atomleaper1/Movie-Almanac/README.md

 # Movie-Almanac
-I am trying to make a Movie Almanac for my personal use trying ,learning and using every concepts i am learning.
+I am trying to make a Movie Almanac for my personal use Learning API calling and basic things